 Margaret (Kwetet) Gardner Started bingo in the early 1970s in a small way and Rose Gardner was the bookkeeper.
 There was no set time to have one, just when someone suggested it.
 It was all volunteer work.
 The proceeds went to buy Christmas presents for the Anishinaabe children at both Eagle Lake and Eagle River.

 Sometimes money was given for gas money for the Sunday School teachers. the more structured Bingo began at Eagle Lake in 1975.
-It is presently held from Wednesday to Saturday evenings and on Sunday afternoon.
+It is presently held from Friday to Saturday evenings and on Sunday afternoon.
 The Bingo offers subsidies to community programs to enhance their programming options.
 It also provides three salary full-time jobs as well as part-time employment for Bingo workers and Concession staff.

 In addition to jobs, Bingo generates funding for the following: